Support research where it happens.

 The library data in WorldCat encodes some of the most important, unique and authoritative information sources in the world.
 When this information can be referenced on the web as “entities” with interconnected relationships, the data can be read and embedded in more websites and online tools than traditionally formatted bibliographic data.
 Librarians can do more with their data to drive attention back to libraries from more sources, increasing their relevance within the wider information ecosystem.
 WorldCat houses more library data than any other source and is constantly evolving to keep up with the changing nature of online research habits.

-OCLC works closely with other organizations, such as the Library of Congress, schema.org, W3C and other data standards groups, to participate in linked data discussions and initiatives, ensuring that library data are included on the web.
+OCLC works closely with other organizations, such as the Library of Congress, W3C and other data standards groups, to participate in linked data discussions and initiatives, ensuring that library data are included on the web.
+We believe that MARC will eventually be replaced by linked data representations.
 By cooperating with other organizations and making WorldCat data available to them, we both enhance the value of WorldCat and ensure that libraries have a voice in the future of information management.

-WorldCat entities are marked up in the schema.org vocabulary to allow search engines and other systems to mine and retrieve information from library data.
+As a result of OCLC's work with W3C, WorldCat entities are marked up in the schema.org vocabulary to allow search engines and other systems to mine and retrieve information from library data.
 This standard vocabulary, developed and sponsored by leading technology companies, serves as the data language that modern search engines understand best.
+WorldCat's use of schema.org has helped drive traffic to library websites and improved selection, acquisition, and licensing workflows.